SMI/StructuredReports/doc/annotation_database.md

 For strings it is still less useful as LIKE may not work well on an array of strings.
 The solution is for the custom function to concatenate all strings in the array into a single string.
-This means that all `pref` strings in the annotations array become a single string, which is useful because it is easy and quick to search a single string and the a match in any of the `pref` strings would return the whole document anyway.
+This means that all `pref` strings in the annotations array become a single string, which is useful because it is easy and quick to search a single string and a match in any of the `pref` strings would return the whole document anyway.

 The functions can be defined like this: